-New Project dialog box for a Digital layout
+New Project dialog for a Digital layout

-- 2 Choose Digital from the Layout Type drop-down menu. - 3 Choose a device from the Devices drop-down menu.
+- 2. Enter a name for the layout in the Layout Name field. - → QuarkXPress will append a "(V)" or "(H)" to the name, based on the layout orientation you choose. - 3.
+Choose Digital from the Layout Type drop-down menu. - 4.
+Choose a device from the Devices drop-down menu.